christiananguiano/Gulp-Foundation-5-Template/README.md

 `$ gulp`

-A new browser tab should open with a live preview of the site, and Browser Sync ready to go.
+A new browser tab should open with a live preview of the site and Browser Sync ready to go.
 Check the terminal window for the exact URL.

 ## Directory Structure